Ptujec/LaunchBar/Quit-Applications/README.md

 <img src="03.jpg" width="600"/>

 There are some additional options you can configure for each context:
-- Show alert before quitting (toggle)
+- Show confirmation dialog before quitting (toggle)
 - Don't quit frontmost application (toggle)
 - Close Finder windows (toggle)